About the Species

 Tagging and Tracking

 Scientists use various tagging techniques to learn about the migration patterns of shortnose sturgeon and identify important juvenile habitats.
-They generally used are T-bar, passive integrated transponder, radio, satellite, pop off, and acoustic tags (tags detected using sound).
+Commonly used tags are T-bar, passive integrated transponder, radio, satellite, pop off, and acoustic tags (tags detected using sound).
 T-bar, dart, and PIT tags allow other researchers to identify an individual fish when it is captured.
 Acoustic and satellite telemetry tags (tags using radios to locate) let researchers learn where shortnose sturgeon travel, at what depths, and at what speeds.

 Side Scan Sonar